dougmercer/signified/docs/usage.md

 ### Computed Values

-Computed values are derived from other reactive values using functions or expressions:
+Computed values are derived from other reactive values.
+They can be constructed implicitly using overloaded Python operators or explicitly using the `computed` decorator.

 ```python
 from signified import Signal